TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/2-the-stations-of-the-journey.rst

 .. index:: Extbase; Request
 .. index:: Extbase; Controller

-The *Dispatcher* bundles all information of the request in a *request* and sends it to the appropriate part of the extension, which takes over the flow control — the so-called *Controller* (2).

-.. todo: This is a false statement.
-Ther is no such thing as a dispatcher that
-         initiates the plugin rendering.
 TYPO3 calls Extbase's Bootstrap, which then uses a RequestBuilder to create an Extbase Request.
-Then, Extbase tries to find a suitable RequestHandler which then uses a class called Dispatcher, which just creates the Controller instance and calls processRequest().
+Then Extbase tries to find a suitable RequestHandler which then uses a class called Dispatcher.

+, which just creates the Controller instance and calls
+         processRequest().

+The *Dispatcher* handles all bundled information in the request object and hands it over to the extension.
+Depending on the action parameter of the url, it sends the request to the appropriate part of the extension.
+This  is the so-called *Controller* (2) , which takes over the flow control and processes the request.
+The *Dispatcher* calls the `__construct` and the appropriate action method of the controller.

 .. index:: Extbase; Repository